Peru, Maine

 Peru is a town in Oxford County, Maine, United States.
+Peru is included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
 The population was 1,488 at the 2020 census.

 History

 It was granted by the Massachusetts General Court to several residents from Falmouth, Maine.
 The first grantee to settle would be Merrill Knight in 1793.
 Organized in 1812 as Plantation Number 1 (also Thompsontown), it was incorporated on February 5, 1821, as the 240th town in Maine.
 Peru was named in the spirit of liberty and solidarity for Peru, the South American country which declared independence from Spain on July 28, 1821.

 With dark soil free from stones, farming was an early industry.
 The chief crop was hay, and raising sheep became a common occupation.
 In addition, there were five sawmills which manufactured long and short lumber, as well as specialty products like wooden bowls.
 In 1870, the population was 931.

 Formerly possessing an independent public school department, Peru joined Maine School Administrative District 21 in 2006.
+It has since moved to RSU (Regional School Unit) #10 in 2009 and then to RSU #56 in 2017 with Canton, Carthage and Dixfield.